A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case

-By proposition \ref{proposition 6.7.1}(vi), for all $d>0$, we have an inequality
+By Proposition \ref{proposition 6.7.1}(vi), for all $d>0$, we have an inequality

 for all $x\in H(F)\backslash G(F)$.
-On the other hand, by lemma \ref{lemma 8.3.1}(i), there exists $d'>0$ such that we have the inequality
+On the other hand, by Lemma \ref{lemma 8.3.1}(i), there exists $d'>0$ such that we have the inequality

 for all $x\in H(F)\backslash G(F)$.
-To conclude, it suffices to combine (2) and (3) with proposition \ref{proposition 6.7.1}(iii).
+To conclude, it suffices to combine \ref{eq 8.5.2} and \ref{eq 8.5.3} with Proposition \ref{proposition 6.7.1}(iii).

-We may compute the integral (1) in two different ways.
-First, using the decomposition $\mathcal{C}(G(F))=C_c^\infty(G(F))\ast \mathcal{C}(G(F))$ (cf \ref{section 2.1}(1)), we easily get the equality
+We may compute the integral \ref{eq 8.5.1} in two different ways.
+First, using the decomposition $\mathcal{C}(G(F))=C_c^\infty(G(F))\ast \mathcal{C}(G(F))$ (cf.\ \ref{eq 2.1.1}), we easily get the equality

 for all $e\in \pi_0^\infty$ and all $f\in \mathcal{C}(G(F))$.
-Indeed, by linearity and the aforementioned decomposition, we only need to prove (4) when $f$ is of the form $f=\varphi\ast f'$ for some $\varphi\in C_c^\infty(G(F))$ and some $f'\in \mathcal{C}(G(F))$.
+Indeed, by linearity and the aforementioned decomposition, we only need to prove \ref{eq 8.5.4} when $f$ is of the form $f=\varphi\ast f'$ for some $\varphi\in C_c^\infty(G(F))$ and some $f'\in \mathcal{C}(G(F))$.
 Then, we have

 where in the second line we have performed the variable change $g\mapsto \gamma g$.
 This step requires the switch of the two integrals.
-This is legitimated by the fact that the double integral
+This is justified by the fact that the double integral

 is absolutely convergent.
-But this easily follows from (1) since $\varphi$ is compactly supported.
+But this easily follows from \ref{eq 8.5.1} since $\varphi$ is compactly supported.
 Now, the vector $\ell\circ \pi_0(\varphi)\in \pi_0^{-\infty}$ actually belongs to $\overline{\pi}_0^\infty$ and by definition of the action of $\mathcal{C}(G(F))$ on $\pi_0^\infty$, we have

-and (4) follows.
+and \ref{eq 8.5.4} follows.

 On the other hand, we may write